obsidiansystems/obelisk/lib/route/docs/introduction.md

 - "blog/:userId:/:postId:"
 - "dashboard?optionA=true".

 Building routes for either one is the same process.
+The only distinction is that the names indicate who is _serving_ the routes.
 Keeping the types separate enforces the distinction at compile time and helps to prevent errors.

 #### Obelisk live development environment